Fratelia Roman Catholic Church: History

 The Roman Catholic parish of Fratelia was founded in 1932.
 The church was built between 1926 and 1928, during the time of the Salvatorian priest Angelicus Bugiel.
 The foundation stone of the Roman Catholic Church was laid in the presence of the then Vicar General István Fiedler, who later became the Roman Catholic Bishop of Oradea and Satu Mare.
 The consecration of the church was made on 6 July 1930 by Bishop Augustin Pacha.

+In 1944, during World War II, the building sustained significant damage.
+The Red Army installed a telephone exchange inside the church and set up a military observation point in its tower.
+As a result of artillery fire, the roof was damaged.